gatsbyjs/gatsby/docs/blog/2019-01-29-themes-update-child-theming-and-component-shadowing/index.md

 to abstract logic, UI elements, and other Gatsby idioms into multiple packages which can be consumed as a single theme.
-Child themes (and themes as a whole) will improve the ability of people with different skill sets to create performant, beautiful sites.
+Child themes (and themes as a whole) will improve the ability of people with different skill sets to create accessible, performant, beautiful sites.
 A few that I had in mind while building out child theming are:

 - A designer who wants to change a set of design tokens to create a whole new look for a theme